 Log in to the portal using the URL appropriate for your account.

-Option Description Name Specify a name for the VNet.
+Option Description Subscription Select the same subscription that you are planning to use when you deploy the pod.
+Resource Group You can either select an existing resource group or have a new one created when the virtual network is created.
+Name Specify a name for the VNet.
+Region Select the same Microsoft Azure region into which you are planning to deploy the pod.
 Address space Specify the VNet's address space.
-Subscription Select the same subscription that you are planning to use when you deploy the pod.
-Resource Group You can either choose an existing resource group or have a new one created when the virtual network is created.
-Location Select the same region into which you are planning to deploy the pod.

 Subnet and Address range

 Microsoft Azure requires creating one subnet when creating a VNet.
 You can either retain the default values or customize the name and range.
 If you want to use this subnet for one of the pod's required subnets, specify the appropriate address range according to the pod deployer requirements.
 As an example, if you want to use this subnet for the pod's tenant subnet, ensure it has an IP address range to match the /27 minimum that the deployment wizard requires.
-See Optionally Create the Pod's Required Subnets on your VNet in Microsoft Azure.Important: If you use this subnet for one of the pod's required subnets, you cannot also use it for other resources.Retain the default values for the optional settings.
+See In Advance of Pod Deployment, Create the Horizon Cloud Pod's Required Subnets on your VNet in Microsoft Azure.Important: If you use this subnet for one of the pod's required subnets, you cannot also use it for other resources.Retain the default values for the optional settings.

 The virtual network (VNet) is created in your Microsoft Azure account.